 How to create localized landing pages for a link

 Once you have added your territories to your board settings, you will be able to use them when creating or editing Linkfire links.
-When doing so, you can customize your landing page for different countries by editing your link in the section titled “Landing Page”.
+When doing so, you can customize your landing page for different countries in the section titled “Landing Page”.

-Switching between different territories in this section of the create or edit link page will let you create a custom configuration, which will only appear to users visiting your link from the selected country.
+Switching between different territories in this section will let you create a custom configuration, which will only appear to users visiting your link from the selected country.

 If you need to test how your link will behave for users from certain countries, you can do this by visiting your link and appending /lang/xx to its URL, where xx is the ISO code of the country you want to test for.
 For example, if you want to see how artist.lnk.to/album would behave for visitors located in Germany, you will visit the URL artist.lnk.to/album/lang/de.